-4.2.1 Change of status.
-Any change of student status under 4.1 must be approved by the ADC upon recommendation of the school of registration.

-4.2.2 Expiration of status.
-No student may be registered as an advanced degree special student for more than two semesters, except by special action of the ADC.
+- 4.2.1 Change of status.
+Any change of student status under 4.1 must be approved by the ADC upon recommendation of the school of registration. - 4.2.2 Expiration of special student status.
+No student may be registered as an advanced degree special student for more than two semesters.
+Upon recommendation by the TST